Northern Virginia Breach of Fiduciary Duty Attorneys

-There are many reasons that a trustor establishes a trust.
+There are many reasons that a trustor establishes different trusts, including spendthrift trusts and non-traditional trusts like resulting and constructive trusts, and even pet trusts.
 Perhaps they are trying to financially protect their children until they reach a certain age.
 Maybe the trustor is concerned about the ongoing operation of a business.
 Sometimes there are tax incentives.
 In any case, the selection of a reliable trustee (the person who will administer the trust) is of paramount importance.
-However, experience has taught us at Hale Ball that not all trustees live up to their fiduciary responsibilities.
+However, experience has taught us at HALE BALL MURPHY, PLC that not all trustees live up to their fiduciary responsibilities.
 Experience has also taught us that even when they do, they’re not invulnerable to accusations of breach of fiduciary duty.

 What Constitutes a Breach of Fiduciary Duty